jshng-glasgow/BBC-monitoring-pyton-api/README.md

 * `NB1_demoing_article_extraction.ipynb`: a notebook demonstrating a usecase for the API.

 ## API Key and registration
 Users must have a valid API key available from [bbc-monitoring](https://monitoring.bbc.co.uk/), and the account must be fully activated.
-The API-key should be stored in a JSON flie structured as `{"username":<username>, "key":<key>}`.
+The API-key should be stored in a JSON flie structured as `{"username":<username>, "password":<password>}`.
+A template key is provided in `data/fake_key.json`.